Payment Make Payment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Delayed implant placement happens 3 or more months after an extraction.
 This is usually the best option for individuals who have suffered serious damage to their oral tissues, either because of advanced gum disease or other causes.
 You might require a bone graft or other procedures before you become eligible for dental implant placement surgery.

-Tips for Avoiding Unnecessary Delays
+Tips For Avoiding Unnecessary Delays

 You might not be able to speed up your implant procedure timeline, but there are some steps you can take to avoid unnecessary delays.
 You should: